 Bring the essentials

 Some people become overwhelmed with knowing exactly what to say and what to wear for the interview that they forget to bring the essentials.
 Take with you your resume, degree course diploma, reference letters, work samples, and other necessary documents.
 You may also have your list of questions handy.
-There are things you can leave during your interview, such as your cell phone (which you can put in silent mode instead) or your cup of coffee.
+There are things you can leave during your interviews, such as your cell phone (which you can put in silent mode instead) or your cup of coffee.
 Bring only yourself and your accompanying credentials during the interview proper.

 Surviving a job interview is tough particularly for individuals eyeing to land their first job.
 However, with the right preparations, it won’t be as hard.
 Interviews require practice and preparation.
 With these tips, you’ll surely be able to nail your interviews and bag the job of your dreams.